6 Setting up pipelines with {targets}

 , {targets}

-and CRAN (and MRAN), for they allow us to quite easily build (almost) reproducible pipelines quite easily!
+and CRAN, for they allow us to quite easily build (almost) reproducible pipelines quite easily!
 In the next chapter, we will continue building pipelines and build our very first data products.